VirtualLink: Implementation in graphics cards and devices

+As of March 2023 Sony PSVR2 has a single 5m USB Type-C cable connection to PS5 which seems to be working with Nvidia GeForce 20 series cards as well; because, unlike most ports, VirtualLink must also provide the required 12V via USB Power Delivery, an uncommon voltage, and they additionally support standard two-lane DisplayPort alt-mode, but the PSVR2 headset does not use the actual four-lane VirtualLink alt-mode, pinout or special shielded cable.

 Nvidia GeForce 20 series cards, initially released in 2018, implemented a single VirtualLink port in all RTX Founders Edition (FE) cards (2060, 2070, 2080, 2080 Ti).
 This port was also made available on Quadro RTX cards.

 As of Nvidia's GeForce 30 series cards announcement, all of Nvidia's new Founders Edition GPUs, alongside the partner boards announced so far, lacked a VirtualLink port due to its discontinuation.
 By contrast, the AMD Radeon RX 6000 series, announced in October 2020, implemented a VirtualLink port for the first time.

 Discontinuation & abandonment

 As of August 2020, the VirtualLink standard had failed to propagate into the virtual reality headset market.
 The Valve Index had initially developed a VirtualLink accessory, but it was canceled due to technical signaling and reliability issues.
 By September of that year, it had been abandoned by its consortium, and the website now redirects to its Wikipedia page.